Would you like to create a beautiful website without coding and without paying someone $200-$1000?

 Terms and Conditions

-Luckily to make this easier there are some websites that provide you with a questionary about your website and at the end, the terms and conditions will be generated ready for you to copy and paste them.
+Luckily to make this easier there are some websites that provide you with a questionary about your website and in the end, it will be generated ready for you to copy and paste.

 Here is the link that you need to do it: TermsGenerator